 - Minor and non-life-threatening convulsions from excessive oxygen exposure

 - Decompression illness similar to that seen in scuba divers

-These side effects are rare.
-However, it is always important to choose an experienced practitioner and to be honest about your entire medical history before undergoing any treatment.
+The good news is that these side-effects are rare, but it is still incredibly important to choose an experienced HBO practitioner, and to be as honest as possible about your medical history before undergoing treatment.

-Treatments are short and can be easily fit into a workday.
-The exact number that you need will depend on the type of surgery you had and how your wounds are healing.
+HBO treatment is short and can fit easily into a workday.
+The number of required treatments varies, and will depend on the kind of surgery you had and how your wounds are healing.

-Hyperbaric oxygen therapy is an exciting and low-risk way to increase healing so you can get back to your life as quickly as possible and enjoy your newly youthful appearance.
-To find out more about whether this treatment is right for you, call Dr. Jacono’s office for a consultation.
-He can be reached in his New York City location at 212-570-2500 or in Long Island at 516-773-4646.
+Overall, hyperbaric oxygen therapy is an exciting, low-risk way to speed up healing so that you can get back to your life as quickly as possible.
+If you think that this treatment might be right for you, call Dr. Jacono’s office for a consultation; he can be reached in his New York City location at 212-570-2500, or in his Long Island practice at 516-773-4646.